c64lib/docu/building-blocks.md

 layout: page
 title: Building blocks
 description: The major building blocks of the `c64lib`.
-pinned: false
+pinned: true
 ---
 There are plenty of elements that can be declared within library and then reused.
 In most cases a dedicated Kick Assembler syntactic elements are used.
 These elements are declared source files (`asm`) which can be used by your programs by using `#import` directive.

-Most of the library source files have
-`#importonce` flag set - that is given library file can be imported in many places (in direct or indirect way) and only first import is effective.
+Most of the library source files have `#importonce` flag set - that is given library file can be imported in many places (in direct or indirect way) and only first import is effective.
 That also means that libraries can import themselves (and in fact they do!).

 This document describes all kinds of elements that are declared by `c64lib`.